NCAS-CMS/cms-website/_unified-model/ozone-redistribution.md

 ### 2. Checkout the reference suite.

 For GC3.1 the reference suite is `u-as037/ozone_redistribution`.
-Note that `u-as037` is based on Met Office suite-id u-ar766, the CMIP6 pre-industrial control config at N96-ORCA1 - see [CMIP6 standard jobs](https://code.metoffice.gov.uk/trac/ukcmip6/wiki/StandardJobs).
 ```
 rosie co u-as037/ozone_redistribution
 ```